Spouse and Family Support - You are Not Alone

 Had our veteran came home with a physical injury we would have been taught how to help care for them.
 We would have learned how to dress wounds, deal with prosthetics, and manage their physical limitations.

 We did not get that.
 Many of us are still trying to navigate our way through with little to no support.
-We rely on friend or family to help us through the tough times, but most don’t understand.
+We rely on friends or family to help us through the tough times, but most don’t understand.
 We reach out to other families who are going through this, but many have become bitter and are too frustrated with their own situation to help or offer sound advice.

 Many of us find that the war has come home.
 It is in our living rooms.
 It is in our bedrooms.
 It is in the grocery store or a restaurant.
 There are triggers everywhere and we often find ourselves on edge, like looking for a roadside bomb.